solisgb/GWChemPlot/README.md

-# Module gw_chem_plot

-Python module to make some groundwater hydrochemical graphs.
-At the moment the graphs are: Schoeller, Piper and Stiff. gw_chem_plot stands for Groundwater chemical plots.
+gw_chem_plot is a Python module to make groundwater hydrochemical graphs (Schoeller, Piper and Stiff); gw_chem_plot stands for Groundwater chemical plots.

 The functions that build the graphs have been adapted with slight modifications from the WQChartPy package https://github.com/jyangfsu/WQChartPy.